n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Wekan/README.md

 ::: v-pre
 ### 3. Wekan1 node (create: list)

-This node will create a list with the title `To Do` in the board `Documentation`, created using the previous node.
+This node will create a list with the title `To Do` in the `Documentation` board, which was created using the previous node.

 1. Select the credentials that you entered in the previous node.
 2. Select 'List' from the ***Resource*** dropdown list.